Xbox Series X restock guide for US, UK, and AUS: back in stock NOW!

 The Xbox Series X and Xbox Series S are proving difficult to get hold of, but there's been a trickle of inventory releasing post launch, and there's more to come this week.

-US gamers have had more luck this week, with Best Buy and Walmart releasing more inventory yesterday, including console bundles.
+US gamers have had more luck this week, with Best Buy and Walmart releasing more consoles this week, including bundles, and you can grab the Xbox Series S at Walmart now!

 Microsoft has warned of months of shortages, so once retailers run through their stick, that's going to be it for a while.